 In 1990 Illinois became the first state in the country to mandate each public elementary school and high school to include in its curriculum a study of Holocaust history.
 In 2005 The mandate, Public Act 094-0478, was expanded to include other cases of genocide.

-Illinois Mandated Units of Study Guidance Document is to serve as a guide for districts, schools, and teachers in interpreting the current mandated units of study in Illinois.
+Illinois Mandated Units of Study Guidance Document serves as a guide for districts, schools, and teachers in interpreting the current mandated units of study in Illinois.

 Holocaust Education Center Scholarships